This post may contain affiliate links. Please read our disclosure policy.

 - Seasonings: Salt and freshly ground pepper, crushed red pepper flakes, lemon zest, garlic, and onion help season this sauce to perfection.

-- Serve with spaghetti or your favorite pasta.
+- Serve with spaghetti or your favorite pasta (this is also great over white rice!)

-- Add some variation by cooking mussels with this sauce and serving a nice helping over pasta.
+- Add some variation by cooking mussels with this sauce.

 - As for side dishes, you can’t go wrong with a nice Caesar salad.
 Don’t forget the garlic bread!